 What a load of sensationalist bullshit.

 I always think comments of this type are short-sighted.
 It’s not about being caught for a felony.
 There are all kinds of situations where you wouldn’t necessarily want someone to see your private information, even if it’s not technically illegal or wrong.
 And the vast majority of people don’t take great pains to ensure that they’re using the web in “incognito” mode all the time.
-(And there's reason to question whether Chrome's "incognito" option really is .)
+(And there's reason to question whether Chrome's "incognito" option really is.)

 I know of at least one case where a group of people were sharing a Google account for a collaborative project, and one of the parties accidentally used Google while logged into that shared account – another party then checked the search history to find something, and saw a string of websites that the first party probably wouldn’t have wanted the others to see.
 And this was years ago, when Google’s various services weren’t as inextricably linked.

 What can I say?
-I highly doubt that every guy on Gawker or Gizmodo being self-righteous about privacy has never looked at porn on the web.
+I highly doubt that every guy on Gawker or Gizmodo being self-righteous about online privacy has never looked at porn on the web.

 What do you think?
 Has Google stooped to a new low or is this just par for the internet course?